 LY: We have seen trends over the years and some are evolving now.
-For example, you can see the effects of different insurance company’s results of advertising, pricing, and customer service as you track the number of cars by insurance company over the years.
+For example, you can see the effects of different insurance company’s results.
+Their advertising, pricing, and customer service is noticeable as you track the number of cars by insurance company over the years.

 DKI: What have you learned about your competitors over the years?

 LY: Over the years you can see different business strategies of competitors and what effect that may have on your business and your customers.
 We often hear about “the guy” somewhere across town doing a repair for some ridiculous low price.
 That guy rarely seems to stay in business — whoever he may have been.
 We don’t compete with that guy, and still, you may hear that “you get what you pay for” and besides, if you explain it properly to the customer, then what price is cheaper than “FREE”?
 Our business model goal is for 100% “Free insurance repair” customers whenever possible.

 The insurance companies have done a pretty good job of determining what a fair price for a repair should be so that you can use quality tools, resins and training to stay in business, make a living, and provide a good service to your customers.
 Why would anybody stray too far from that research?

 Other times we have seen one or more different competitors “pop-up” here and there from time to time for a week or so to promote and then operate a repair business before they move on.
 It is important to listen to your customer’s concerns.
 Especially when they provide you with feedback of their experiences with other shops.
 Our customers tell us that knowing we are always there, virtually every day, every week, is one reason they continue to use our services along with our ratings which they will check online.

 So, it seems that there are two distinct lines of operation.
 Either the one-man one shop method which seems to be tried and true.
 You get to know your customers, and you know what is going on with all the operations.